manamoha/manamoha.github.io/_pages/home.md

 # Welcome to My Website!
  Hi, I'm Mana Mohammadi!
-I'm an electrical engineering student from the University of Tehran.
+I'm a biomedical engineering student from the Tarbiat Modares University.
 I'm particularly passionate about blending signal processing, data analysis, and machine learning to solve biomedical challenges.